return42/sphkerneldoc/linux_src_doc/net/openvswitch/flow_netlink_c.rst

 take the same form accepted by \ :c:func:`flow_from_nlattrs`\ , but only enough of it to get the metadata, that is, the parts of the flow key that cannot be extracted from the packet itself.

+This must be called before the packet key fields are filled in 'key'.

 ..
 This file was automatic generated / don't edit.